NotCotik/Back2Phase2/README.md

 # Back2Phase2

-Since you are moving away from GitHub for the large Phase 2 files, we should update the README to be more general about the "Direct Download" source.
-This makes it look professional regardless of whether you use Google Drive, Archive.org, or a private server.

-I have updated the README to reflect the Python-based architecture and the Direct Download method.

 B2P2: Back2Phase2 Launcher
 B2P2 is a specialized version-management utility for Project: Playtime, developed entirely in Python.
 It allows users to download, manage, and switch between Phase 2 (Incineration) and Phase 3 (Destroy-a-Toy) using high-speed direct downloads.